Ngarino Ellis Explained

 Ellis is Māori and affiliates with the iwi Ngapuhi from the Bay of Islands, Northland and Ngāti Porou from the East Cape.

 Ellis has two undergraduate degrees from the University of Auckland, Law and Art History starting in 1988 and graduating in 1993 and being admitted to the Bar later that year.
-She practiced law in central Auckland for a short time, and also began a masters, completing a Master of Arts (Honours) in Art History, from the University of Auckland.
-Her thesis was entitled Hoe Whakairo, 1769-1850 about Māori carved and painted paddles.
-She did her PhD in Art History from 1997 - 2012, and her thesis was A Whakapapa of Tradition: Iwirakau Carving 1830 to 1930 (2012) which was published as a book in 2016.[1]
+She practiced law in central Auckland for a short time, and began a masters, completing a Master of Arts in Art History, from the University of Auckland.
+Her thesis entitled Hoe Whakairo, 1769-1850 focused on Māori carved and painted paddles.
+She wrote her PhD in Art History from 1997 - 2012, with the thesis A Whakapapa of Tradition: Iwirakau Carving 1830 to 1930 which was published as a book in 2016.[1]
 [2]

-Ellis started teaching the new postgraduate Museums and Cultural Heritage course at the University of Auckland in 2013.[3]
+Ellis started teaching a new postgraduate Museums and Cultural Heritage course at the University of Auckland in 2013.[3]

-She has won several awards for teaching in this year including in 2019 an award at the New Zealand’s Tertiary Teaching Excellence Awards where Ako Aotearoa recognised her as a role model in her teaching for her Kaupapa Māori (Māori cultural) approaches and influencing both staff and students alike.
+She has won several awards for teaching including an award at the 2019 New Zealand’s Tertiary Teaching Excellence Awards where Ako Aotearoa recognised her as a role model in her teaching for her Kaupapa Māori (Māori cultural) approaches and influencing both staff and students alike.
 Ellis is a trail blazer as in 2019 she was the only Māori art historian teaching in a New Zealand university.

-Her research project with Deidre Brown and Jonathan Mane-Wheoki,Toi te Mana: A History of Indigenous Arts from Aotearoa New Zealand, creates a framework that draws upon the journey of Māori god Tāne to gain 'the three baskets of knowledge.'[4]
+Her book with Deidre Brown and Jonathan Mane-Wheoki,Toi te Mana: An Indigenous History of Maori Art, (2024) creates a framework that draws upon the journey of Māori god Tāne to gain 'the three baskets of knowledge.'[4]

 She has received three Marsden Grants from the Royal Society Te Apārangi.[5]